School of Computing and Engineering

 Purchasing Academic Regalia

-- The bookstore offers a 10% discount on those two dates.
+• The bookstore offers a 10% discount during the grad fair on March 8 and 9.

 Students are encouraged to watch the power point, ‘This is how we do commencement’